 Kaersenhout’s artistic practice has long been inspired by black activism, a project she passionately identifies herself with.
 It is not only the legacy of the Dutch colonial period that is important for her work, she is also addresses current developments associated with migrants from Africa.
 Kaersenhout works across a wide range of media, and often collaborates with others, presenting performances and public art projects as well as studio work.
 The reception of her work coincides with a political wave of emancipation among younger activists and artists of colour worldwide, and where the response is more and more one of recognition.

-Patricia Kaersenhout’s solo show Guess Who’s Coming to Dinner Too? at De Appel, Amsterdam is opening 4 October and running till 1 December.
+Patricia Kaersenhout’s solo show Guess Who’s Coming to Dinner Too? at De Appel, Amsterdam was running till 1 December and resulted in an extended version of the seminal work from 2017 with the same title.